 To achieve this, the Council has introduced the Residential Design Guide.
 The intent of the Design Guide is to facilitate residential intensification through development of high design quality.
 This means development that responds to the local context, is attractive and safe, delivers a high level of on-site amenity, respects its neighbours and meets the needs of its residents.

-The Design Guide is part of a suite of design guidelines promoted by the Council as tools for improving the quality of design outcomes within the district for developments that require resource consent.
+The Design Guide is part of a suite of design guidelines promoted by the Council as tools for improving the quality of design outcomes within the district.

 Application and Purpose